 Banana bunchy top disease (BBTD) is the most important viral disease of bananas (Musa spp) caused by the Banana bunchy top virus (BBTV).
 The disease was named after the symptoms seen in its natural hosts, Musa spp., where the infected plants are stunted and have “bunchy” leaves at the top (Kumar et al., 2015; Stephen et al., 1007).
 The virus isolated in the late 1980s was assigned to the Nanoviridae family in the genus Babuvirus (Dale 1987; Kumar et al., 2015).
 The disease was first identified in Fiji in 1889, and known at present (as of April 2018) to occur in about 37 countries in Africa, Asia, Australia and South Pacific islands.
 It is regarded as A1 quarantine pathogen and considered among the top 100 invasive species because of the severe threat the virus poses to Musa biodiversity (Global Invasive Species Database, 2005).

-In Africa, the disease occurrence was confirmed in Angola, Benin, Burundi Cameroon, Congo Brazzaville, Central African Republic, Democratic Republic of Congo, Egypt, Equatorial Guinea, Gabon, Malawi, Mozambique, Nigeria, Rwanda, South Africa, Tanzania and Zambia.
+In Africa, the disease occurrence was confirmed in Angola, Benin, Burundi Cameroon, Congo Brazzaville, Central African Republic, Democratic Republic of Congo, Egypt, Equatorial Guinea, Gabon, Malawi, Mozambique, Nigeria, Rwanda, South Africa, Uganda, Tanzania and Zambia.
 BBTV was confirmed in all these countries, but not in Equatorial Guinea (Kumar et al., 211; 2015).
 The BBTV was detected in Togo in 2018 in a few fields, but eradicated in the same year

 Transmission and epidemiology